wpcodefactory/ajax-product-search-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.2 =
-Improve performance.
-Loading admin fields only on admin
+Fix plugin's old slug on some places